KoSKuma/ffxiv-google-apps-script/GETTING_STARTED.md

 - Script ID is in the URL: `https://script.google.com/home/projects/[SCRIPT_ID]/edit`
 - Or run `clasp open` to see the URL

+### Library Permission Issues
+- **"You do not have permission to call the service"**
+  - Solution: Share the Apps Script project with the user (Share button in Apps Script editor)
+  - Set permission to "Viewer" (not Editor)

+- **"Script function not found"**
+  - Solution: Make sure functions are public (not starting with `_`)
+  - Solution: Use correct syntax: `LibraryName.functionName()` (check the identifier in Libraries panel)
+  - Solution: Make sure you've authorized the library (first-time use requires authorization)

+- **"Cannot access internal utilities/config"**
+  - This is expected!
+Utilities (`Utils.gs`) and config (`Config.gs`) are internal
+  - Use the public functions in `Code.gs` instead - they use utilities and config automatically
+  - Example: Instead of `LibraryName.CONFIG`, use `LibraryName.processData()` which uses config internally

 ## Using Your Script with Other Spreadsheets

 **Yes, you can use your Apps Script with other spreadsheets!** Here are your options: